Decatur Guardianship Attorney

 - Competence.
 Competency governs one's minimal ability to complete a specific task.
 Capacity and competency play a vital role in determining how involved a guardian is in their ward's life.

 - Best interests.
 A person's "best interests" are whatever actions would help them ensure a happy, healthy life now and in the future.
 In guardianship cases, the court's primary objective is preserving the ward's best interests.

 - Estate.
 An individual's assets and liabilities, both tangible and intangible, belong to their estate.
 If an individual lacks the capacity or competency to make decisions about their estate, the guardian may handle the estate instead.

 Familiarizing yourself with at least these basic terms allows you to understand the guardianship process more thoroughly.
-If you have questions about other legal terms while working through your guardianship case, you should consult your guardianship attorney and ask them for help.
+If you have questions about other legal terms while working through your guardianship case, you should consult your guardianship attorney in Decatur, GA and ask them for help.